What ObamaCare Means for You, Your Family, and Your Business

 - If you can’t afford insurance on your own and your taxable income is less than 400% of the Federal Poverty Level you will be eligible for lower premiums and out-of-pocket costs through your State’s health insurance marketplace.

-- Consider a lower cost “Bronze” plan.
-After tax credits these policies may cost as little as $20/month and in some cases may cost you nothing (the tax credit covering the entire premium).
+- Consider a lower-cost “Bronze” plan.
+After tax credits, these policies may cost as little as $20 a month and may cost you nothing if the tax credit covers the entire premium.

 To find the options available to you visit www.healthcare.gov